 3 level tsp baking powder

 Juice of the 2 lemons & 2 limes

-Line your baking tin with foil or whatever you normally use.
+Line your baking tin with baking paper, foil or whatever you normally use.
 Grease well.

 Put all the cake ingredients into a mixer or bowl and beat well until the mixture is completely smooth.
 Pour the cake mixture into the tin.